CryptoStatistical/how-to-fsck-on-synology-dsm7/README.md

-# How to properly do a filesystem check (fsck or e2fck) on Synology DSM 7
+# How to properly do a filesystem check (fsck or e2fck) on Synology DSM 7 - Simplified

 Steps below were performed on DSM DSM 7.2.2-72806 Update 3.
 I have a DS724+, and after an improper shutdown, I began experiencing filesystem errors that couldn’t be resolved through the GUI.